ErnestoLeiva/tornet-multi-platform/README.md

 Automate public-IP rotation through the Tor network on **Windows, macOS and Linux**.

 * 🛡️  Hide your real IP behind Tor exit nodes
+* 🧅  Connect to `.onion` addresses on non-Tor browsers (e.g., Firefox)
 * 🔄  Rotate on a timer or on demand
 * ⚙️  Self-installs missing prerequisites (`pip`, `requests[socks]`, `Tor`)
 * 📜  Clear, color-coded logs (all levels shown by default)